 A strong social network will encourage open lines of communication.
-Try promoting weekly coffee meetings between less familiar co-workers, assigning a ‘financial health champion’ to raise awareness across your organization and holding regular group financial education sessions to discuss anonymous questions or concerns about personal finances.
+Try promoting weekly coffee meetings between less familiar co-workers, assigning a ‘financial health champion’ to raise awareness across your organization, and holding regular group financial education sessions to discuss anonymous questions or concerns about personal finances.

 2. Financially-focused employee benefits

-Financial wellness is influenced by a variety of factors including life stage, gender, marital status, and salary.
-Research shows 89 percent of those just starting out in their careers (aged 18-24) experience more ‘real-time’ financial difficulties, often caused by university debt and lower incomes.
+Financial wellness is influenced by a variety of factors, including life stage, gender, marital status, and salary.
+Research shows 89 percent of those just starting in their careers (aged 18-24) experience more ‘real-time’ financial difficulties, often caused by university debt and lower incomes.
 This contrasts with employees in their late 40s who are more likely to worry about their future financial position after retirement.

-Beyond this, some organizations meet diverse needs of today’s workforce by providing an additional tailored suite of benefits, enabling staff to take advantage of those that make sense for them.
+Beyond this, some organizations meet the diverse needs of today’s workforce by providing an additional tailored suite of benefits, enabling staff to take advantage of those that make sense for them.

 3. Fintech to the rescue